78carla/foundry-fund-me-f23/README.md

 This is a section of the Cyfrin Solidity Course.

 The code contains some personal notes.
-Added by me for study purposes. :)
+Added by me for studing purposes. :)